“Isn’t Russia just like Canada, but with meaner people?”

 Full.
 Stop.
 Literally-deadly seriousness.

 I had nightmares all night.
 In one, I awoke to find Anna missing – she’d been kidnapped.
-In another, our cabin was awoken by Vasily putting an axe through our locked door, poking in his head, and asking “Wheerrre’s Anna?!”
+In another, our cabin was awoken by Vasily putting an axe through our locked door, poking his head in the hole, and asking “Wheerrre’s Anna?!”

 Late the next morning, I awoke cheerful with the hope that we’d already passed Vasily’s destination station.
 Then a face appeared in our half-open doorway and turned to look inside.
 It was Vasily.
 He said good morning, and I replied half heartedly before staring awkwardly at him.
 He soon left.